When is Valladares vs Shigeoka II?

 Activity check

-In terms of recent activity, Ginjiro Shigeoka has been fighting more than Daniel Valladares.
+In terms of activity leading into the fight, Ginjiro Shigeoka had been fighting more than Daniel Valladares.

-Daniel Valladares last fought 9 months and 1 day ago, while Ginjiro Shigeoka's last outing was 5 months and 21 days ago.
+Going to this contest, Daniel Valladares had last fought 9 months and 1 day ago, while Ginjiro Shigeoka's last outing had been 5 months and 21 days ago.

-Valladares' last 5 fights have come over a period of 2 years, 7 months and 2 days, meaning he has been fighting on average every 6 months and 8 days.
-In those fights, he fought a total of 32 rounds, meaning that they have lasted 6.4 rounds on average.
+Valladares' last 5 fights had come over a period of 2 years, 7 months and 2 days, meaning he had been fighting on average every 6 months and 8 days.
+In those fights, he fought a total of 32 rounds, meaning that they had lasted 6.4 rounds on average.

-Shigeoka's last 5 fights have come over a period of 2 years, 2 months and 23 days, meaning he has been fighting on average every 5 months and 12 days.
-In those fights, he fought a total of 28 rounds, meaning that they have lasted 5.6 rounds on average.
+Shigeoka's last 5 fights had come over a period of 2 years, 2 months and 23 days, meaning he had been fighting on average every 5 months and 12 days.
+In those fights, he fought a total of 28 rounds, meaning that they had lasted 5.6 rounds on average.

-What time does Valladares vs Shigeoka II start?
+What time did Valladares vs Shigeoka II start?

-The fighters are expected to ringwalk at around 11:00 AM UTC at Ota-City General Gymnasium, Tokyo, Japan, which is 7:00 AM EST or 4:00 AM PST on the West Coast of America, or 12:00 PM BST in the UK.
+The fighters were expected to ringwalk at around 11:00 AM UTC at Ota-City General Gymnasium, Tokyo, Japan, which was 7:00 AM EST or 4:00 AM PST on the West Coast of America, or 12:00 PM BST in the UK.

-What are the odds on Valladares vs Shigeoka II?
+What were the odds on Valladares vs Shigeoka II?

 Give us your thoughts on Valladares vs Shigeoka II